farhadalibayli/weather-news-dashboard/README.md

 **A modern, full-stack dashboard application with real-time weather, news, and task management**

+### About
+A web application with a Spring Boot backend and MySQL database.
+Features include:

+- **Email-Based Authentication**: Simple login using email addresses with automatic account creation
+- **Real-Time Weather**: Shows weather based on detected location or manual city search using OpenWeatherMap API
+- **Live News Feed**: Displays news from various categories using NewsAPI with filtering and pagination
+- **Smart Todo Management**: User-specific task management with priority levels and real-time updates
+- **Account Management**: Email change functionality with complete data transfer and old account deletion

 [🚀 Live Demo](#) • [📖 Documentation](#) • [🐛 Report Bug](#) • [💡 Request Feature](#)

 </div>